dxos/dxos/packages/bot/README.md

 * Invoke lifecycle methods on a given bot.
 Available methods are: start, stop, remove.

 Ultimately bot factory will able to spawn bots using different containers, but for now the only available container is Node container.
 Node container will run a javascript file using the `node` command.

+After a bot is spawned, there are two entities that represent it:
+* Bot process is a seperate OS process where the bot's code is executed.
+* Bot handle is an object that represents a bot process in the bot factory.
+They communicate using custom [RPC](../common/rpc/).
+The communication implements [BotService](../common/proto/src/proto/dxos/bot.proto).